Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Image Credit: 1790316, Pixabay

-The Doberman originated in Germany in the 19th Century when tax collector Karl Friedrich Louis Dobermann combined several breeds to create a formidable guard dog to protect him during his rounds.
-Although the exact breeds combined are unknown, experts believe that Dobermann, a dog pound keeper and a tax collector, included Rottweilers, German Pinschers, Great Danes, and German Shepherds.
+The Doberman originated in Germany in the 19th Century when tax collector Karl Friedrich Louis Dobermann combined several breeds to create a formidable guard dog to protect him during his rounds.1 Although the exact breeds combined are unknown, it is believed that Dobermann, a dog pound keeper and a tax collector, included Rottweilers and German Pinschers, along with other breeds of the time.

 The Doberman’s intimidating appearance, muscular body, and fierce bark are ideal traits for a guard dog.
 Although they're still trained to be guard dogs, Dobermans also serve as police dogs, military dogs, and rescue dogs.
 They have also been used as therapy dogs and are known for being caring and affectionate family pets.